-- Cleaning materials must be clearly identified and away from food. - Cleaning equipment must be kept in good repair and not used for any other purpose. - Cleaning equipment must be regularly cleaned and sanitised. - Chemicals must be clearly labelled. - Chemicals must never be stored in a food container. - Staff using cleaning chemicals must be trained how to use chemicals safely.
+- Cleaning materials must be stored in separately and away from food. - Cleaning equipment must be kept in good repair and not used for any other purpose. - Cleaning equipment must be regularly cleaned and sanitised. - Chemicals must be clearly labelled. - Chemicals must never be stored in a food container. - Staff using cleaning chemicals must be trained how to use chemicals safely.